 - A) Overtime pay eligibility shall be determined pursuant to the Fair Labor Standards Act and regulations.
-Accounting of hours shall be based upon a practice of rounding to the next quarter (1/4) hour. - B) For purposes of this agreement there shall be no compensatory (comp) time. - C) Employees who are called back to work shall receive a minimum of three (3) hours at the appropriate overtime rate unless they are called within one (1) hour of a scheduled shift then the call-back will be treated as a shift extension and the employee will be paid for actual time worked. - D) Shift extension, created at the end of an assigned shift, shall be considered overtime under the FLSA definition, but not considered call-back. - E) The City reserves the right to determine its level of service, its manning level, when overtime is to be worked, and in what classification. - F) To allow all bargaining members the opportunity to attend any special approved training (i.e. burn to learns, special drills, and required training), the posting of such drills shall be done, when possible, at least 72 hours in advance of the start of training.
+Accounting of hours shall be based upon a practice of rounding to the next quarter (1/4) hour. - B) For purposes of this agreement there shall be no compensatory (comp) time. - C) Employees who are called back to work shall receive a minimum of three (3) hours at the appropriate overtime rate unless they are called within one (1) hour of a scheduled shift then the call-back will be treated as a shift extension and the employee will be paid for actual time worked. - D) Shift extension, created at the end of an assigned shift, shall be considered overtime under the FLSA definition, but not considered call-back. - E) The City reserves the right to determine its level of service, its manning level, when overtime is to be worked, and in what classification. - F) To allow all bargaining members the opportunity to attend any special approved training (i.e. burn to learns, special drills, and required training), the notice of such events shall be done, when possible, at least 72 hours in advance of the start of training.
 This will provide advanced notice sufficient enough for each shift and personnel to be available to attend.
-The posting of the notice will be on the designated bulletin board. - G) Union maintains overtime list.
-The union shall indemnify and hold the City harmless against any and all claims, damages, suits, or other forms of liability, which may arise out of any action taken by the Union for management of the overtime list.
+The notice shall go out to the members preferred email address on record.
+Receiving and responding to such notices while off-duty shall not constitute as "time worked" for the purposes of overtime. - G) Union maintains overtime list.
+The union shall indemnify and hold the City harmless against any and all claims, damages, suits, or other forms of liability, which may arise out of any action taken by the Union or by any bargaining unit employee(s) for management of the overtime list.